Neoviser/Neoviser/README.md

 ## I'm just a random guy who does coding.

-- 👯 I’m looking to collaborate with other content creators
+- I am currently focused on penetration testing with python and using discord.js to work with my Discord bot.
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Add more functions to the Discord Bot

 <br />